A 15-minute intro to involute gears

 Walking in a straight line

-The benefit of perpendicular slots over angled cuts that there is no force pushing the racks apart, and thus no risk of slippage.
-That said, the solution is in other respects suboptimal.
-For one, every tooth is essentially a small lever, and there is a concentration of mechanical stress at the base.
-We can make the mechanism a lot stronger without adding any bulk if we tilt the sides:
+The benefit of straight teeth over angled profiles is that there’s no force pushing the racks apart, and thus no risk of slippage.
+That said, the solution is suboptimal in other respects.
+For one, every tooth is essentially a small lever — so especially if there’s any flexing or misalignment, we’re bound to see a concentration of mechanical stress at the base.
+We can make the mechanism a lot stronger without adding any bulk if we tilt the side walls:

-The trade-off is that the force vector between the meshing surfaces is now angled; if there’s not enough friction and too much give, the gears could slip.
-In fact, if we crank the angle all the way up, we end up with two smooth surfaces touching at the centerline!
+Again, the trade-off is that the force vector between the meshing surfaces is now angled; if there’s not enough friction and too much play in the assembly, the gears could pull apart and slip.
+In fact, if we crank the angle all the way up — to 90° from vertical — we end up with two smooth surfaces touching at the centerline!

-Silly extremes aside, pressure angles between 15° and 25° from vertical are considered optimal in most cases; lower angles are favored for precision assemblies because they tend to have less backlash; higher values produce beefier teeth for ultra-heavy loads.
+Silly extremes aside, pressure angles between 15° and 25° from vertical are considered optimal in most cases; lower angles are favored for precision assemblies because they tend to have less backlash even if not aligned perfectly; higher values produce beefier teeth for ultra-heavy loads.

 Real gears have curves